rfortherestofus/r-without-statistics/outlines/maps-outline.md

 - Where to find geo data

 Conceptual
-- Use the tool you're already using (same as making tables in RMarkdown files)
+- Use the tool you're already using (same as making tables in R Markdown files)
 - But it's not just that you should use R because you're using it for other things.
 It's better than other tools.
 - You can do more flexible things than with Excel
 - You have the flexibility of ArcGIS without the cost